-A chicken’s crop is simply a small pocket where food is stored.
+A chicken’s crop is simply located slightly to the side of its right breast muscle and serves as a small pocket where food is stored after it’s swallowed.
 When a chicken picks up food with its beak, the tongue pushes it to the back of the mouth into its esophagus.
 Think of the esophagus as a long water slide that extends from the mouth all the way down the neck, emptying into the crop.
 Food remains in the crop until it moves into the stomach (proventriculus).
-The crop is located slightly to the side of its right breast muscle.

 It’s good to know what a normal crop feels like in order to be able to identify a problem.
 To examine a chicken’s crop, pick it up with its tail facing you and beak facing away from you, (think: hug from behind/Heimlich maneuver) then reach around to the front of its breast, slightly to the right of center.
 If you can’t feel anything, either the crop is empty or you’re in the wrong spot- usually too high up on the neck.